Eschatologue/CM_wiki/docs/spells/cantrip.md

 **Components:** V, S
 **Duration:** Instantaneous

-You touch a living creature that has 0 hit points.
+You touch a living creature that has 0 Hit Points.
 The creature becomes stable.
 This spell has no effect on undead or constructs.

 ### Sword Burst
 *Conjuration cantrip*